sdncoder/sdncoder.github.io/wiki/ipfm.md

 * PIM sets up flow path.
 * PIM is very efficient but lacks the ability to use BW when setting up a flow path.
 * Cisco NBM on NX-OS to make PIM intelligent.
-* NBN brings BW awareness to PIM.
+* NBM brings BW awareness to PIM.
 * NBN and PIM work together to prevent oversubscription.

 #### NBN modes